matloff/fasteR/README.md

 > We broke our original 1 line of code into 4 simpler lines.
 > This is MUCH clearer, and by the way, easier to debug.
 > I recommend this especially for beginners, but also for everyone, and
-> use this approach a lot in my own code.
+> I use this approach a lot in my own code.
 >
 > There is an advanced R concept, *pipes*, that also breaks longer
 > computations into smaller steps.
-I do not use them (either their
+I do not use pipes (either the
 > Tidyverse version or the newer base-R pipes), as I believe they are
 > less clear and, very important, hard to debug.
+You may find you like
+> them, which of course is fine, but we will not use them here.

 > 📘 Pro Tip
 >